geospatialeco/GEARS/Intro_RS_Lab5.md

 var samples = ee.FeatureCollection([Water,Forest,City]);
 ```

 Now we can create a chart variable and then print it to the console.
-We use the image.regions function to summarise by class region, and the ee.Reducer.mean() function to obtain the mean reflectance vale for each class for each band.
+We use the image.regions function to summarise by class region, and the ee.Reducer.mean() function to obtain the mean reflectance value for each class for each band.

 ```JavaScript